XDex/target.en/help/c-intro/how-target-works.md

   It's also important to consider the accessibility of the page you're testing.
 If the page is not accessible to the search engines and was never designed to rank in organic search in the first place, such as a dedicated landing page for an email campaign, then none of the considerations above apply.

-Googles states that following these guidelines "should result in your tests having little or no impact on your site in search results."
+Google states that following these guidelines "should result in your tests having little or no impact on your site in search results."

 In addition to these guidelines, Google also provides one more guideline in the documentation to their Content Experiments tool: